-If communities are interested in establishing a CE region and implementing a local CE process, they follow the steps below:
+If communities are interested in establishing a CE region and implementing a local CE process, they follow the steps below.
+Some communities may choose to complete these tasks in a different order, this list is meant as an guide and the process may not be linear.

-- Communities interested in implementing CE contact the Systems Change Team to propose a formation of a new CE region in the TX BoS CoC.
+- 1. Communities interested in implementing CE contact the Systems Change Team to propose a formation of a new CE region in the TX BoS CoC.
 In some instances, communities may be interested in connecting to a CE region already established. - 2.
-The Systems Change Team meets with the community in-person to understand the current housing crisis response system and systems change towards CE, which are topics discussed thoroughly in the Systems Change Toolkit provided by the TX BoS CoC. - a.
-Due to the geographic size of the TX BoS CoC and the limited capacity of the Systems Change Team, work may be assigned to communities to complete beforehand as the Systems Change Team may not be able to support them inperson immediately. - 3.
+The Systems Change Team meets with the community to understand the current housing crisis response system and what services the community has to dedicate to CE. - a.
+Due to the geographic size of the TX BoS CoC and the limited capacity of the Systems Change Team, work may be assigned to communities to complete beforehand as the Systems Change Team may not be able to support them immediately. - 3.
 If not yet established, communities form their regional CEPE after the meeting. - 4.
 The CEPE begins to establish key planning aspects for the region, consulting with the Systems Change Team for guidance.
 Together, the CEPE and Systems Change Team review the "Regional Coordinated Entry Implementation Checklist" (Appendix B). - a.
-Depending on the existing collaboration efforts in the community, establishing key planning aspects and reviewing the checklist may occur at the same time as the meeting for understanding the current housing crisis response system. - 5.
-The CEPE creates and completes regional governance documents, consulting with the Systems Change Team for guidance.
+Depending on the existing collaboration efforts in the community, establishing key planning aspects and reviewing the checklist may occur at the same time as the meeting for understanding the current housing crisis response system.

+- 5. The CEPE creates and completes regional governance documents, consulting with the Systems Change Team for guidance.
 Once drafts are complete, the CEPE submits them to the Systems Change Team to review. - 6.
 The Systems Change Team reviews drafts within two (2) weeks from the date the Regional Coordinated Entry Implementation Checklist is submitted. - 7.
 At the same time, the Systems Change Team schedules a meeting with the CEPE. - 8.
 During the meeting, the Systems Change Team presents feedback to the CEPE and together with the CEPE make any final revisions. - 9.
-Once all documents are complete and finalized between the local agencies and the TX BoS CoC, agencies begin training to operate CE in their region.
+Once all documents are complete and finalized between the local agencies and the TX BoS CoC, agencies begintraining to operate CE in their region.